pheobeayo/memoverse/README.md

 The future of Memoverse is an exciting tapestry of possibilities, and we invite you to join us on this remarkable journey of innovation and connection.

-#lINK TO SUBMITTED ARWEAVE COMMUNITY HACKATHON
+#LINK TO SUBMITTED ARWEAVE COMMUNITY HACKATHON
 https://devpost.com/software/memoverse

-#lINK TO OUR FIGMA DESIGN
+#LINK TO OUR FIGMA DESIGN
 https://www.figma.com/file/gIrS9wpN2mqpgaxBxCVzXV/MEMOVERSE?node-id=11%3A971&mode=dev

 #LINK TO OUR DEPLOYED SITE ON PERMAWEB
 https://3brugxxaukd2l4aljvth2ko2pulwz7dekd3pizphfi62fhbmpzeq.arweave.net/2GNDXuCih6XwC01mfSnafRds_GRQ9vRl5yo9opwsfkk/